Terabitas/gitbook/build_process.md

 If we would have passed multiple services to `--services` flag, here we would have multiple routes appended to `routes` slice.

 Bottom line is that `BuildRoutes()` function is interface we can use now in our API server to register routes.
-As done [here](https://github.com/nildev/api-host/blob/master/endpoints/router.go#L38) in `api-host` project.
+As it is done [here](https://github.com/nildev/api-host/blob/master/endpoints/router.go#L38) in `api-host` project.

 # Templates `--tpl`, `--ver`, `--org`